xMohnad/Inkr/README.md

 ## Dependencies

 - [Textual](https://textual.textualize.io/): A Python framework for building terminal-based user interfaces.
-- [pymkv2](https://github.com/GitBib/pymkv2): A Python wrapper for the MKVToolNix utilities.
 - [Textual-Fspicker](https://github.com/davep/textual-fspicker): A Textual widget library for picking things in the filesystem

 ## Contributing